Mubinul Azim

 Mubinul Azim (1934-1975) was a Bangladeshi painter who is considered a pioneer in the fine arts scene.
 He is one of the foremost artists from Bangladesh and a student of Zainul Abedin.
 He naturally drew inspiration from his own surroundings.
 His first duo show was held in 1961 followed by 17 solo exhibitions and 37 group exhibitions in Pakistan, Bangladesh and different countries of the world.
 Out of his 54 painting exhibitions, only 14 took place in Bangladesh.
 He received awards at the Annual Exhibition of Paintings by Karachi Artists, Arts Council, Karachi, Pakistan in 1963, 1964 and 1967.

-Azim died at Dhaka, when he was at the peak of his artistic career.
+Mubinul Azim died at Dhaka, when he was at the peak of his artistic career.
 After his death, two exhibitions of his works were held at Dhaka Club (1976) and Bangladesh Shilpakala Academy (1998).
 The Bangladesh Government holding a world class painting of a renowned Artist as symbol of honor at Sonali Bank Branch in London, UK and one of his masterpiece in the Bangladesh National Museum.
-On 20 February 2012, Azim was posthumously awarded the most honorable National Award (Ekushey Padak) by the government of Bangladesh for his contribution in the field of fine arts and his involvement through his paintings during the Language Movement in 1952.
+On 20 February 2012, Mubinul Azim was posthumously awarded the most honorable National Award (Ekushey Padak) by the government of Bangladesh for his contribution in the field of fine arts and his involvement through his paintings during the Language Movement in 1952.

 Early life and education

-Azim was born on 24 November 1934 at Bikrampur.
+Mubinul Azim was born on 24 November 1934 at Bikrampur.
 He graduated in fine arts from Bangladesh College of Arts & Crafts (at present Faculty of Fine Arts, Dhaka University) in 1955.
-Azim who became an artist much against the will of his parents, once spent some months in a sweepers colony to absorb the atmosphere of the place before painting it.
+Mubinul Azim who became an artist much against the will of his parents, once spent some months in a sweepers colony to absorb the atmosphere of the place before painting it.
 Unlike many other artists in the city he has chosen to avoid the corruption of commercial art by not joining any of the advertising firms and instead choosing to teach art.
-Azim was trying to establish an individual style of painting.
+Mubinul Azim was trying to establish an individual style of painting.
 He was an artist with multiple techniques.
 He not only used the brush and the palette knife to paint but also his finger.
 He was a total experimenter.
 He not only loved to employ different techniques but also a variety of materials on his canvases, including sand, cement, cloth, nylon net and jute.
-In some exhibition he had tried to used jute canvases in place of cloth canvases for few of his paintings.
+In some exhibitions he had tried to use jute canvases in place of cloth canvases for a few of his paintings.
 He daubs paint with a piece of cloth and in his remarkably successful white "Cobweb" he had tried yet another technique which was supposed to be a secret.